FaultyTwo/LTC6904/README.md

 Set frequency rate of LTC6904.

 **Where:**<br>
-- freq: Your frequency value in decimal
+- freq: Your frequency value in decimal.
 - power: Exponential of your frequency value (based off science notation).

 Ex.
 6.83 KHz -> setFreq(6.83,3);<br> **(6.83x10^3)**<br>